Easter Monday: Central Europe

 Śmigus-dyngus (or lany poniedziałek, Polish for Wet Monday) is the name for Easter Monday in Poland and the diaspora.
 In the Czech Republic, it is called velikonoční pondělí, in Slovakia veľkonočný pondelok and in Hungary Vízbevető.
 All these Catholic countries (and some others) practice the unique ancient custom on this day.
 Traditionally, boys and men pour a bucket of water or perfume on girls and women or spank their buttocks and legs with long thin twigs (pussy willow) or switches made from willow, birch or decorated tree branches.
 A legend says that it keeps women healthy, beautiful, and fertile during the whole next year.

 Another related custom, unique to Poland, is that of sprinkling bowls (garce) of ashes on people or houses, celebrated a few weeks earlier at the "półpoście".
 This custom is almost forgotten, but still practiced in the area around the borders of Masuria and Masovia.

 Egypt

-In Egypt, the ancient festival of Sham Ennesim (شم النسيم, literally meaning "smelling of the breeze") is celebrated by the Coptic Orthodox Church (i.e. Eastern) Easter Monday, though the festival dates back to Ancient Egypt times (about 2700 BC).
+In Egypt, the ancient festival of Sham Ennessim (شم النسيم, literally meaning "smelling of the breeze") is celebrated by the Coptic Orthodox Church (i.e. Eastern) Easter Monday, though the festival dates back to Ancient Egypt times (about 2700 BC).
 It is an Egyptian national holiday.
 Traditional activities include painting eggshells of boiled eggs, taking meals outdoors, and eating boiled eggs, lettuce, fesikh (pickled mullet (fish)) with lemon and scallion.

 Germany

 In Germany, people go out into the fields early in the morning and hold Easter egg races.
-For Roman Catholics, Easter Monday is also a Holy Day of Obligation in Germany.
+For Roman Catholics, Easter Monday is a Holy Day of Obligation.

+Ghana

+In Ghana, Easter Monday is considered a general public holiday to mark the Easter celebration.
+Two days are given as public holidays, Good Friday and the following Monday which is Easter Monday.

+Greece

+In Greece, Easter Monday is an official public and non-working holiday.
+It is a mandatory holiday imposed by the law where most schools, government offices, banks, stores, and most private businesses are closed.
+It is generally considered a time to spend with family and for those who are returning from holiday travel.